timClicks/notebook/rust-q+a.md

 What is the responsibilities of the owner of a value?

 > Drop the value at the end of its scope.

+The smart pointers Rc and Arc rely on a concept called "interior mutability" This allows values marked as immutable to change their state.
+Which statement best describes why interior mutability is valid?

+> Rust's let keyword primarily relates to aliasing, rather than immutability.